Tottenham: Parliament

 Tottenham is the biggest part of the parliamentary constituency of Tottenham.
 The constituency was created in 1885 when the first MP was Joseph Howard of the Conservative Party.
 The boundaries were redrawn in 1918, and Tottenham was divided into two separate constituencies: Tottenham North and Tottenham South.
 Since being reinstated in 1950, it has been predominantly represented by MPs from the Labour Party, with the exception of Alan Brown who defected to the Conservatives due to disagreement with the Labour Party's defence policy at the time.
-The current MP is David Lammy who won a by-election in 2000 following the death of Bernie Grant.
+The current MP is Deputy Prime Minister and Lord Chancellor David Lammy, who won a by-election in 2000 following the death of Bernie Grant.
+Lammy served as Foreign Secretary from 2024-25.

 Local government

-Tottenham was at the center of a local administrative area from the medieval period until 1965.
-The administrative area developed from a parish in Middlesex into an Urban sanitary district in 1875, after a local board of health had been established in 1850.
+Tottenham was at the centre of a local administrative area from the medieval period until 1965.
+The administrative area developed from a parish in Middlesex into an urban sanitary district in 1875, after a local board of health had been established in 1850.
 It was then divided in 1888 and Wood Green became a separate authority.
 In 1894, Tottenham was reconstituted first as an urban district, based at Tottenham Town Hall, then as a municipal borough in 1934.
 Under the Local Government Act 1963, it became part of the larger London Borough of Haringey.
 The Tottenham neighbourhood is now one of twenty neighbourhoods in Haringey.

 Geography

-Its elevation is approximately 10 m above sea level.
+Tottenham's elevation is approximately 10 m above sea level.